Ravinia Steans Music Institute

 The mission of the Tucson Symphony Orchestra is to share beautiful, professionally performed music with as wide an audience as possible.
 It does so each season through a series of nine Classic concerts; four MasterWorks Chamber Orchestra concerts; five TSO Pops! concerts; Classic, MasterWorks and TSO Pops! specials; ensemble performances; Moveable Musical Feasts; and award-winning educational programs.
 Learn more about the Tucson Symphony Orchestra here.

-Tucson Chamber Artists (TCA) is a versatile ensemble of vocal and instrumental musicians dedicated to enriching lives through the transformational power of classical music.
-As Southern Arizona’s premier professional chamber choir and orchestra, TCA includes singers who represent the first rank of choral artists in Arizona and from around the country, and its instrumentalists have trained in some of the finest music schools in the world.
-TCA accomplishes its mission primarily through the performance of masterworks and the diverse music of America.
+True Concord, formerly the Tucson Chamber Artists, is a versatile ensemble of vocal and instrumental musicians dedicated to enriching lives through the transformational power of classical music.
+As Southern Arizona’s premier professional chamber choir and orchestra, True Concord includes singers who represent the first rank of choral artists in Arizona and from around the country, and its instrumentalists have trained in some of the finest music schools in the world.
+True Concord accomplishes its mission primarily through the performance of masterworks and the diverse music of America.

-Now in its 10th season, TCA has quickly become a rising star in the American cultural scene.
-In 2009, the National Endowment for the Arts awarded funding for TCA’s American Masterpieces project, featuring works by some of the great American composers of the 20th century.
-In 2010, TCA’s choir was one of three professional choirs, including Chanticleer and the Incheon City Chorale from South Korea, invited to perform at the Western Conference of the American Choral Directors’ Association.
-That same year the journal of Chorus America, The Voice, published a feature article on TCA for its successes in light of the current economic downturn.
+Now entering its second decade, True Concord has become a rising star in the American cultural scene.
+In 2009, the National Endowment for the Arts awarded funding for its American Masterpieces project, featuring works by some of the great American composers of the 20th century.
+In 2010, the choir was one of three professional choirs, including Chanticleer and the Incheon City Chorale from South Korea, invited to perform at the Western Conference of the American Choral Directors’ Association.
+That same year the journal of Chorus America, The Voice, published a feature article on the group for its successes in light of the economic downturn.

 UApresents is a department of the University of Arizona, and the campus host for international performing arts.
 The mission of UApresents is to educate, enlighten and inspire by bringing performing arts and artists together with the diverse communities of Southern Arizona.
 In 1926, the University of Arizona began to develop a series of performances open to students and the public, evolving over time to the organization it is today.
 For more information, visit the UApresents website.